lfariabr/excel-pilot-front/_docs/v006_ReviewingCustomHooks.md

 - **useState** stores local state
     - in `useChat()`: `isAssistantTyping` toggles the dots while Atlas "thinks" @ *src/lib/hooks/useChat.ts*
     - in `useLimits()`: `rateLimitResetAt`, `tokenLimitResetAt`, `tokenRemaining` and `now` drive the countdown @ *src/lib/hooks/useLimits.ts*

-    > **Follow up question:** Where exactly typing is triggered?
+    - **Follow up question:** Where exactly typing is triggered?
 Same for limit

 - **useEffect** reacts to state changes and side effects
     - `useLimits()` starts a 1s interval when any limit is active to tick `now` and update countdowns.
 It also clears limits when time passes.
     - `useChat()` uses an effect to stop the typing dots when a new assistant message arrives after the last user send (prevents killing Atlas' first welcome animation)

-    > **Follow up question:** So useLimits is inside useChat and whenever we invoke it, useLimit can also be used.
+    - **Follow up question:** So useLimits is inside useChat and whenever we invoke it, useLimit can also be used.
 Anything else to note?

 - **useMemo** derives values from state (no recomputation unless input changes)
     - `useLimits()`: `isRateLimited`, `isTokenLimited`, `rateLimitSecondsLeft`, `tokenLimitSecondsLeft`.
     - `useChat()`: memoizes the "error bag" [`conversationsError`, `messagesError`, `sendMessageError`, `startConversationError`] before passing to `useLimits()` to avoid unnecessary re-parses.
+    - **Follow up question:** more examples?

 **Analogy**
 - **State** = variables on a whiteboard